Borman and Sons in context. Brabantine sculpture from 1460-1540

 On Thursday evening, the 28th of November 2019 we are organising a conference dinner for which registration is obligatory.
 Chairs and speakers are invited.
 Other participants, who have registered beforehand, are invited to join us at their own expense for an all-in dinner at € 55,00 (appetiser, two-course meal, coffee/tea and all drinks included) at Improvisio, Brusselsestraat 63B, 3000 Leuven.
 To attend, please register and book tickets in advance.

-On Friday, the 29th of November 2019, we’re organising an excursion by bus to visit Borman works in situ for which we ask a contribution of € 25,00.
+On Friday, the 29th of November 2019, we’re organising an excursion by bus to visit Borman works in situ in Bruges (Gruuthusemuseum and Church of Our Lady) and Brussels (KIK-IRPA workshops for polychrome and stone sculpture incl. a visit to the Saint George Altarpiece) for which we ask a contribution of € 25,00.
 This fee includes the bus, as well as breakfast and lunch on the bus.
 To attend, please register and book tickets in advance.
+See programme for details.

 Travel and Lodging